-1. practio Does the applicant have written employment and personnel policies and ices, including equal opportunity guidelines?YesNo a.
+1. practio Does the applicant have written employment and personnel policies and es, including equal opportunity guidelines?YesYes No a.
 If no, use the space below to briefly explain.
-2. Is the proposed facility or program accessible to persons with disabilities?
-YesNo acces a.
-If no, is the proposed activity designed to make the program/facility fully ssible?YesNo are, o b.
-If no, use the space below to briefly please how handicapped clients/users or will be accommodated: Acquisition and Relocation 1.
-Does the applicant own the property?YesNo NA 2.
-If no, does the applicant lease the property?YesNo NA From Whom?For How Long?
-3. ownei If you answered no to the first two questions, please list the property's current r and contact information below: 4.
-Will the proposed activity require real property acquisition or easements?
-5. reloca Will the proposed activity result in either permanent or temporary displacement or temporary dis
+2. Is the proposed facility or program accessible to persons with disabilities YesNo ? acces a.
+If no, is the proposed activity designed to make the program/facilit sible?YesNo ty fully are, o b.
+If no, use the space below to briefly please how handicapped clier will be accommodated: nts/users Acquisition and Relocation 1.
+Does the applicant own the property?YesNo) 2.
+If no, does the applicant lease the property?YesNo) From Whom?For How Long?
+3. owner If you answered no to the first two questions, please list the property's cu and contact information below: urrent 4.
+Will the proposed activity require real property acquisition or easements? ?
+5. reloca Will the proposed activity result in either permanent or temporary displac ion of households/businesses?YesNo ement of